 The services system

 Many services and supports can help your child achieve her potential.
 But finding your way through the disability services system can be tricky.
-Our Disability Services Pathfinder can help.
+Our Disability Services Overview can help.

 If you live in a National Disability Insurance Scheme (NDIS) trial area and your child has a confirmed diagnosis of vision impairment, your child can get support under the NDIS.
 The NDIS helps you get services and support in your community, and gives you funding for things like early intervention therapies or one-off items like a guide dog.